A range of supporting documents and evidence inform and supplement the Local Plan for the Broads.

 Most of the Broads area consists of low lying land within the flood plain and the risk of flooding is a major issue.
 Planning policy and guidance on development and flood risk in the Broads is guided by national planning policy and by a local Strategic Flood Risk Assessment.

-The Broads Authority Flood Risk Supplementary Planning Document (SPD) was adopted on 24 March 2017 by Full Authority after the consultation period between 21 November and 4pm on 23 December 2016.
+The Broads Authority Flood Risk Supplementary Planning Document (SPD) was adopted on 22 May 2020 by Full Authority after the consultation period in September 2019 and then in January/February/March 2020.

 The SPD refers to a Flood Risk Assessment Tick Sheet to assist applicants in producing a flood risk assessment for minor developments and guidance for producing a Flood Response Plan to help set out what to do during a flood.